cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 ## Peer Groups to Simplify Configuration

-<span id="src-8362926_indexterm-82F792ACC97A660DBFF78700BDEE2945">When
-a</span> switch has many peers to connect to, the amount of redundant configuration becomes overwhelming.
+When a switch has many peers to connect to, the amount of redundant configuration becomes overwhelming.
 For example, repeating the `activate` and `next-hop-self` commands for even 60 neighbors makes for a very long configuration file.
 To address this problem, you can use